-- The fresh water tank has an overflow drain connected into it that also serves as an air outlet when the tank is being filled.
-It is not unusual for water to drain out of this drain when the tank is filled. - Do not overfill the fresh water tank.
-If water is draining from the tank's overflow drain, immediately open the fresh water tank drain valve and release water until there is no more water coming from the overflow. - The tank's water holding capacity may be higher than the amount of water that can be pumped out of the tank and used.
+- The fresh water tank has overflow tubes connected to it that also serve as air outlets when the tank is being filled.
+It is not unusual for water to slop out of these tubes when the tank is filled. - The tank's water holding capacity may be higher than the amount of water that can be pumped out of the tank and used.
 This is normal due to the slight expansions of the tank when water is inside it and the limitations of where the low point drain exits the fresh water tank.
 A few gallons may be trapped inside at any time.
-This can sometimes be remedied by dropping the side, front or rear of the camper so as much water as possible flows into the low point drain.
+This can sometimes be remedied by dropping the side, front, or rear of the camper so as much water as possible flows into the low point drain.